line charts for analytics

 Union contractors face a similar situation as prevailing-wage contractors.
 Where certified payroll typically tracks wage and fringe obligations for government agencies, union payroll needs to track and report wage and fringe obligations to the union local.

 This becomes even more complicated with multi-union payroll.
 For example, a crew might have a home union but work on a project within another union local’s jurisdiction.
-In that case, the home local might have a claim on health care contributions and pension deductions while the job local wants dues and political action contributions.
+In that case, the home local might have a claim on health care contributions and pension deductions, while the job local wants dues and political action contributions.
 Each appropriate fringe and deduction would need to be split out to the right local and reported appropriately

 Reporting requirements for a particular union may exist on a national or a local level.
 Contractors can typically determine their requirements, especially when entering another jurisdiction, by checking with their local union business manager.